agking10/Cloud619/README.md

 ======Running the controller========

-To run a controller with ecmp load balancing, run the following command from the Cloud619 directory:
+To run a controller with ecmp load balancing, run the following command from the Cloud619 directory in a separate window:

 	~/pox/pox.py ECMP --topo=ft,4 --routing=hashed --mode=reactive